Ximidar/Flotilla/Segovia/README.md

 ## What is this?

 Segovia is the touch interface for Flotilla.
-It is made with gotk3.
+It is made with atilectron (go + electron) and vue